 Epicurious: a very tart, slightly acidic, extraordinarily silky key lime pie

-This recipe is very similar to Cook’s Illustrated, but I included it to test for Epicurious’ “secret” to the perfect key lime pie: adding 2 tablespoons of fresh lemon juice.
+This recipe is very similar to Cook’s Illustrated.
+However, I included it to test for Epicurious’ “secret” to the perfect key lime pie: adding 2 tablespoons of fresh lemon juice.
 A couple other differences from CI: the crust includes cinnamon and the custard doesn’t use lime zest.
 Would the lemon juice make a notable difference??

 Well, I had to go back and forth between this pie and CI somewhere between 6 and 8 times to try to detect a difference.
-I think some of my tasters are better at detecting nuances than me–I *think* I detected slightly more acidity in this custard compared to CI, but they honestly taste quite similar.
+I finally detected slightly more acidity in Epicurious’ custard, but they honestly tasted quite similar.
 I gave Epicurious a textural edge because I liked how silky the custard was without zest, but I think I might ever-so-slightly prefer the less acidic flavor of CI.
 I also found the crust too cinnamon-heavy and wished there was heavier custard to crust ratio.
 But overall, probably my second favorite pie!

 - I love it – so tart, so sweet, great level of crumble to the crust.